ShadowKitty42/ONI-Archipelago/README.md

 1. Install oni.apworld into the `custom_worlds` folder in your Archipelago installation.
 2. If any players have created a Mod List, navigate to `data/ONI` in your Archipelago installation, and copy the `[Player Name]_ModItems.json` file(s) to that folder.
 3. Download the attached YAML and modify any options you deem necessary and place it in your Players directory in your Archipelago Installation.
-You can choose any combination of DLC listed in the YAML, just make sure when you start a new game that you choose the same combination.
-The only Goal currrently implemented is to complete the Research Tree.
-NOTE: Even though Bionic is in the YAML file, it is not compatible yet.
-The mod automatically disables EVERYTHING related to Bionic, even if you enable it.
+You can choose any combination of DLC listed in the YAML.
 4. Run "Generate" either through the executable or the AP launcher.
 5. The result will be in your `Output` directory.
 This can be uploaded to [Archipelago Host Game](https://archipelago.gg/uploads) to use Archipelago servers as the host.
 Or it can be ran locally by extracting the ZIP and running the `.archipelago` file.